-What is an operating system?
-An operating system (sometimes abbreviated as "OS") is the program that, after being initially loaded into the computer by a boot program, manages all the other programs in a computer.
+An operating system (OS) is the program that, after being initially loaded into the computer by a boot program, manages all the other programs in a computer.
 The other programs are called applications or application programs.
 The application programs make use of the operating system by making requests for services through a defined application program interface (API).
-In addition, users can interact directly with the operating system through a user interface such as a command language or a graphical user interface (GUI).
+In addition, users can interact directly with the operating system through a user interface such as a command line or a graphical user interface (GUI).

 An operating system performs these services for applications: